Will Costco change how Kiwis shop? How to get the most out of buying in bulk

 Costco buys in bulk, allowing the store to achieve economies of scale creating savings which can then be passed on to members.
 The company limits the mark-up on merchandise to between 14 and 15 per cent above costs.
 In comparison, department stores typically mark up their products by 30 per cent or above.

-Costco also has a no-frills self-service store environment and an extremely low marketing budget – which saves around two per cent a year in costs.
+Costco also has a no-frills self-service store environment and an extremely low marketing budget – which saves around 2 per cent a year in costs.

 But shoppers will need to get used to a smaller range of each product.
 Instead of eight brands of toothpaste offered by Countdown online, for example, you might only find four in Costco.
 Fewer brands in a category allows Costco to buy more of a single product and push for discounts from suppliers.